 Using a similar sequential analysis approach to localisation tests, gap width is estimated to 0.35 mm, which is again comparable to human discrimination performance.
 Gap width identification has particular applications in quality control measurements during manufacture.

 Applying these principles of localization and identification, the TacTip has been tested in a simple contour following task.
 This has practical implications for autonomous shape recognition.
-Here we tested the TacTip's capacity for contour following on a 110mm diameter circle.
-(Pestell et al, 2016).
+Here we tested the TacTip's capacity for contour following on 2D shapes.
+(Lepora et al, 2017).